CNC Cookbook Survey Respondents Rank Hurco Control #1

 Professionally, Mike is the go-to guy when it comes to understanding how the Hurco control makes machinists more productive and shops more profitable.
 He knows the control inside and out, and helps all of us make sure the end user understands the value of the multitude of software features WinMax provides.

 One of the features of Hurco that many customers love is the eight-nozzle coolant ring that comes standard on all VMX models of vertical machining centers.
 The amount and flow of the flood coolant is sometimes unbelievable to many new users.
 Now Hurco VM owners can experience this same overwhelming feeling of flood coolant!

-A while back I received a comment on one of my previous blog posts – “5-Axis Programming: programming with tool vectors”- asking about how to designate a 5-axis Transform Planes using IJK UVW vector tokens, instead of the traditional ABC rotary axis designations on their 5-axis CNC machine.
+A while back, I received a comment on one of my previous blog posts asking how to designate 5-axis transform planes using IJK UVW vector tokens instead of the traditional ABC rotary axis designations on their 5-axis CNC machine.
 Instead of just replying to that comment, I thought I would write this post as a response.
 Since this will be a continuation of the 5-axis CNC basics series, I suggest that you read and understand using IJK tool vectors as a pre-cursor to this article.